gaultier/blog/sha.md

 That's better but still not great.
 We could apply the tweaks suggested by Intel, but that probably would not give us the order of magnitude improvement we need.

-So...did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
+So... did you know that in all likelihood, your CPU has dedicated silicon to accelerate SHA computations?
 Let's use that!
+We paid for it, we get to use it!

 ## SHA1 with the Intel SHA extension